beardedmogul/TwinCATDarkMode/README.md

 > :warning: I am not responsible for anything that happens as a result of you **following** OR ***not following*** the instructions below!

+> The upper editor in online view remains white.
+There are reports of unexplained VS crashes, possibly due to changes made here.
+See the warning above!

 ## Instructions

 1. Get the files